 INTRODUCING BUSY LIFE INCLUSION HOUR AUDIO RECORDINGS!

-Each week, there's a topic to Tweet about in the Inclusion Hour.
-To date we have covered issues including:
+Each week, I Tweet about a different topic.
+To date, we have covered issues including:

-If you have suggestions for topics for future weeks please, let me know & spread the word about this hour!
+If you have suggestions for topics please, let me know & spread the word about this hour!

 The Busy Life “Inclusive Question of the Week” runs from 730pm to midnight after the "Inclusion Hour."
 If there’s something you want to ask about #disABILITY , DM me on Twitter.
 I’ll pick one question to answer, anonymously.
 I'll tweet the answer the following Tuesday & record it on this page too!
 Views my own!